 Creep out your friends and family this Halloween by serving them these Burrito Skulls.
 You can stuff your three-dimensional, skull-shaped, homemade tortillas with taco meat and your favorite burrito fillings.

 Do you love creepy Halloween food?
 I never thought I would until we started hosting Halloween parties, then I really got into creating food that would make my party guests squirm like these Burrito Skulls.

-Whisk together flour, baking powder, and salt then cut in half the lard at a time until the mixture resembles course crumbs.
+- Whisk together flour, baking powder, and salt then cut in half the lard at a time until the mixture resembles coarse crumbs.

 - If needed add more water, a little at a time.

 - Knead on a flour-dusted countertop or cutting board until the dough comes together into a ball.

 - Cover the dough and let it rest for 10-20 minutes.